openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Storage and Timestamping
 ------------------------

-The Contract is supposed to act as a proof of agreement in case of dispute arising.
+The Contract is supposed to act as a proof of agreement in case of dispute at a later date.
-Since contracta may be  long term documents, there is a risk that are not so relevant in transient processing, such as Algorithm Compromise.
+Since contracts may be long term documents, there is a risk that are not so relevant in transient processing, such as Algorithm Compromise.
+Thus, care should be taken to appropriately process the contract through Timestamping etc.

-Protocal
+Protocol
 ========

 Discovery